shiva-karthick/TIChecklist/README.md

 - The UI screens listen for changes in the view models.
 They also send events to the view models.
 - The view models don’t know any details about how the UI looks.
 - The business logic interacts with an abstract service.
 It doesn’t know anything about the local storage or the web.
 This type of architecture is sometimes called a data repository.

+## High Level Architecture Overview
+1. Each view will have it's own model that extends the ChangeNotifier.
+2. Notify listeners for a view will ONLY BE CALLED when the View's state changes.
+3. Each view only has 2 states.
+Idle and Busy.
+Any other piece of UI contained in a view, that requires logic and state / UI updates will have it's own model associated with it.
+This way the main view only paints when the main view state changes.
+4. Providers will NOT be passed in through app level global provider, unless it's required by more than 1 view in the app architecture (Users information).
+5. Providers and services will be injected using get_it.
+6. Models will ONLY request data from Services and reduce state from that DATA.
+Nothing else.
+7. Dedicated Services(Just normal objects, to not confuse beginners) will perform all the actual work.
+Api class will request and serialize data.
+The model will just call the function to do that.
+Authentication service will use the Api to get the user details and track it.
+The model just calls the function and passes values to it.

+*That's it on a high level.
+Keeping that in mind as we progress.*

+Let's quickly go over the structure.
+The lib folder is divided into two folders. core and ui.
+Core contains all the files associated with the logic. ui contains all the files associated with the ui.
+Core is divided into three folders.

+- Models: Contains all the plain data models
+- Services: Contains the dedicated files that will handle actual business logic
+- ViewModels: Contains the Provider models for each of the Widget views
+- UI is also divided into three folders.

+- Shared: Contains files used in multiple other UI files
+- Views: Contains the files for the app views
+- Widgets: Contains widget files that are too big to keep in the view files.